 Market-Making.
 As a market maker, the firm enters into derivative transactions to provide liquidity to clients and to facilitate the transfer and hedging of their risks.
-In this capacity, the firm typically acts as principal and is consequently required to commit capital to provide execution.
-As a market maker, it is essential to maintain an inventory of financial instruments sufficient to meet expected client and market demands.
+In this role, the firm typically acts as principal and is required to commit capital to provide execution, and maintains inventory in response to, or in anticipation of, client demand.